-Their reasoning; disproved by experts and scientists, is that by having access to their fishing rights (to just make a living), Mi’kmaq Nations are a threat to lobster stocks and conservation in the area.
-This strikes me as a rather odd stance to take considering the number of lobster traps laid by Mi’kmaw fishermen is a tiny fraction of what the commercial fleets are capable of putting out.
-If conservation was at the forefront of their minds then you’d think that commercial fisheries would be working hard to reduce their own numbers — but they’re not.
+Their reasoning; disproved by experts and scientists, is that by having access to their fishing rights (to make a living), Mi’kmaq Nations are a threat to lobster stocks and conservation in the area.
+This strikes me as a rather odd stance to take; the number of lobster traps laid by Mi’kmaw fishermen represents a tiny fraction of what commercial fleets are capable of putting out.
+If conservation was at the forefront of their minds then you’d think that commercial fisheries would be working hard to reduce their own numbers; but they’re not.

 To learn how to correctly pronounce Mi’kmaw, Mi’kmaq, Mi’kma’ki, Sipekne’katik, click here.